danieldunderfelt/unicon/README.md

 You can use Unicon with a mixin, normal CSS classes or attributes.

 ### Mixin
+The mixin is the primary way to use this library.
+Please only use the `unicon.css` file if your project is not using Sass.
+A port for Less and other CSS preprocessors is forthcoming.

+Also, there's a variable called `$

 To use the mixin, `@import` the `unicon.scss` file into your project.
 The `unicon` mixin will then be available and can be used like so:

 ```